shankarkarande/shankarkarande/README.md

 ## I'm a Student, Developer, and Blog Creator!!

-- 🔭 I’m pursing B.Tech in Artificial intelligence and Data science ...
+- 🔭 Pursing B.Tech in Artificial intelligence and Data science ...
 - 🌱 I’m currently learning a lot of things ...
 - 👯 I’m looking to collaborate with other content creators.
 Also i have looking an Internship ...
 - 🥅 2022 Goals: Contribute more to Open Source projects ...